sakuexe/riihisoft_assignment/README.md

 Github Actions would create initial part of the CI/CD pipeline between the developer and the deployment.
-It provides a large amount of compute even with the free tier and it is already used for version control.
+It provides a large amount of compute even with the free tier.
+On top of this it is already part of Github which is the most widely use version control repository service.

 The docker image would be built there every time something new is pushed to the main branch.
 It also would allow for testing before building the image, to make